plotdb/uploadr/README.md

 #### Providers

-`@plotdb/uploadr` supports uploading to different kind of file hosting services. use `provider` to choose between the providers available as below.
+`@plotdb/uploadr` supports uploading to different kind of file hosting services. use `provider` to choose from the available providers below.

 To use a provider, you should make sure to

  - client side: initialize `uploadr` with proper provider configurations
  - server side: ensure to add API endpoint if needed.

-To upload without UI ( Uploadr Viewer ), use client side providers directly which are availables by:
+To upload without UI ( Uploadr Viewer ), use client side providers directly that are available via:

     uploadr.ext["<provider-name>"]